 - Are you enrolled in school or have a high school diploma?

 At the hearing, the judge will ask questions and hear evidence before deciding whether you should be emancipated.
-If the court rules in your favor, you will be issued a declaration of emancipation (copies of which may be given to doctors, schools, landlords, etc.).
+If the court rules in your favor, you will be issued a declaration of emancipation (copies may be given to doctors, schools, landlords, etc.).

 Learn More About Getting Emancipated